samisfierce/samisfierce/_posts/2017-12-10-visit-alaska.md

 layout: post
 title: Alaska Needs to be on Your Bucket List
 date: 2017-12-10 06:47:03 +0800
+categories: travel
-categories: travel usa alaska
+tags: usa alaska
-images:
+image:
-  - images/blogposts/20171210/alaska.jpg
+  - /images/blogposts/20171210/alaska.jpg
 excerpt:
   You need to put Alaska on your bucket list.
 Now.
 comments: true